Miron Constantinescu: World War II and Scînteia

 In World War II, authorities were alarmed by his alleged contacts with the Soviet Union and NKVD agents, at the time when Ion Antonescu's regime allied itself with Nazi Germany and took part in Operation Barbarossa (see Romania during World War II).
 At the end of 1940 he was sent by the Communist Party's central leadership to Galați in order to coordinate the local cells, comprising, among others, future Securitate operative Ionel Jora.
-Constantinescu was arrested there in January 1941, after a local communist was captured while distributing antifascist flyers.
-Eventually, he was interned, initially in the camp in Târgu Jiu.
+Constantinescu was arrested there in January 1941, after a local communist was captured while distributing anti-fascist flyers.
+Eventually, he was interned, initially in the Târgu Jiu camp.
 Although, like Preoteasa, he was originally close to Lucrețiu Pătrășcanu (who was himself an intellectual isolated among PCR members), Constantinescu associated with Gheorghiu-Dej/Emil Bodnăraș faction while in detention, endorsing successful moves against rival leader Ștefan Foriș.

-Kept alongside other prominent activists in the prison in Caransebeș, where he is believed to have been included in Gheorghiu-Dej's projected Soviet-backed government, he became the focus of attention from penal authorities after being caught while composing messages addressed to the outside (upon discovery, he attempted to swallow all the rolling papers he had written on).
+Kept alongside other prominent activists in the Caransebeș Prison, where he is believed to have been included in Gheorghiu-Dej's projected Soviet-backed government, he became the focus of attention from penal authorities after being caught while composing messages addressed to the outside (upon discovery, he attempted to swallow all the rolling papers he had written on).
 Consequently, the administration separated Communist prisoners into two groups: Constantinescu's was sent to Lugoj prison.

 An editor in chief of the PCR's Scînteia after the start of Soviet occupation, Constantinescu led the panel of journalists towards Stalinist guidelines, and encouraged a personality cult around Gheorghiu-Dej, whose biography he helped falsify.
 He was himself praised in the PCR press, and papers circulated the notion that he worked as much as 14 or 16 hours a day as a rule.
 In February 1945, during street clashes between pro-Communist forces and authorities (leading to the fall of the Nicolae Rădescu cabinet), Scînteia published a claim that its editor had been the target of an assassination attempt.

 Through his editorials of 1947, Constantinescu signaled an attack on Foreign Minister Gheorghe Tătărescu, leader of the National Liberal Party-Tătărescu and associate of the Communists in the Petru Groza government, who had criticized his allies' economic and social policies.